eoneill27/pe-projects/daily-journal.md

 No blockers, except that it's my first day back at work since December 22.
 Ugh!

 ### Today's lesson - 113:086: Catch up day

+### isset()

+isset()
+Determine if a variable is declared and is different than null

+If a variable has been unset with the unset() function, it is no longer considered set

+isset() will return false when checking a variable that has been assigned to null

+note - a null character ("/0") is not equivalent to PHP null constant

+If multiple parameters are supplied then isset() will return true only if all the parameters are considered set - evaluation goes left to right and stops as soon as an unset variable is encountered

+Returns true if var exists and has any value other than null False otherwise

+### var_dump()

+Dumps information about a variable - displays structured information about one or more expressions that includes its type and value

+$a = array(...)

+var_dump($a)

+var_dump(isset($a['test']));  //true

+### $_GET

+request via URL
+yoursite.com?key=value1&key2=value2

+yoursite.com?order=ascending

+In code - $_GET['order']'

+You are sending a little datat along with a request for the page - then that data is getting added to the $_GET[] "superglobal" array and can be used in your program

+Will probably need isset() function to ensure that it's actually set

+from manual -

+$_GET[] is an associative array of variables passed to the current script via the URL parameters (aka query string)

+	<?php
+		echo 'Hello' . htmlspecialchars($_GET['name']) . '!';
+	?>

+	Assuming the user entered http://example.com/?name=Hannes, they would see "Hello Hannes!"

 ### To dos